vivCoding/vchess/README.md

-# chess-ai-bot
+# Chess Engine
-AI bot that plays chess
+Bot that can play chess